Tofo surf

-People are now coming to Mozambique just for the Tofo surf.
-The town is a chilled beach escape on the Indian Ocean, surrounded by white sands.
-There’s a great right point, plus loads of beach breaks for beginners.
+People are now coming to Mozambique specifically because of Tofo.
+The town is a chilled beach escape on the Indian Ocean, offering a great right point, plus loads of beach breaks for beginners.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!